quimbp/aloges/README.md

 sudo apt install plplot-driver-cairo plplot-driver-qt plplot-driver-wxwidgets plplot-driver-xwin plplot-tcl

+By default, the library will be compiled with plotting capabilities.
+In the file **make.inc** file, the following statement can be found:

+WITH_PLPLOT = 1

-To disable PLplot support, set the following variable to an empty value in make.inc:
+To disable PLplot support, set in **make.inc**:

-MODULE_PLPLOT=
+WITH_PLPLOT = 0

 ### LAPACK / BLAS libraries